remoteit/misc_bins_and_scripts/startup_scripts/README.md

-* The above scripts assume Weaved Provisioning files in /etc/weaved
+* The above scripts assume a Weaved enablement file (https://github.com/weaved/installer/tree/master/weaved_software/enablements) in /etc/weaved

-* They can be modified to use other provisioning files.
-This scripts assume a seperate startup script for each service you wish to enable.
+* They can be modified to use other enablement files.
+This scripts assume a seperate startup script that points to service you wish to enable.

 ## Example